mayuri-gaikwad5/AutoCorrect_Tool/README.md

 - **Horizontal Scrolling**:Allows scrolling through multiple suggestions.
 - **User-Friendly Interface**:Built with Tkinter for easy interaction.
 - **Settings Menu**:Customize settings like delay and font style.

+# Installation
+-Install Required Libraries

+The project uses the tkinter library for the graphical interface and the pyspellchecker library for spell-checking.

+To install the required libraries, open your terminal or command prompt and run the following command:
+-pip install pyspellchecker

+ ## We use the pyspellchecker library for:
+- **Efficient Spell Checking**: It detects misspelled words in text.
+- **Word Suggestions**: It generates correct word suggestions for replacements.
+- **Easy Integration**: It’s simple to implement and works well with Python.
+- **Frequency Ranking**: It ranks suggestions based on word frequency for relevance.